dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

   #   "none" - clients without trustedPeers don't trust anyone (default)
   trustedPeersDefault: "none"

-  # Default "Remember Me" checkbox state
+  # Whether "Remember Me" checkbox is checked by default in login/approval forms
-  # Options:
-  #   "checked" - checkbox is checked by default, user can uncheck
+  # When true: checkbox is pre-checked, user can uncheck
-  #   "unchecked" - checkbox is unchecked by default, user can check (default)
+  # When false: checkbox is unchecked, user must check to persist session (default)
-  rememberMeDefault: "unchecked"
+  rememberMeCheckedByDefault: false
 ```

 **trustedPeersDefault** controls the default SSO behavior: